Carlos460/Task-it/README.md

 # Task-it
-Task-it is a Express web-service that keeps track of personal tasks
+Task-it a rest api with full crud functionality

 # Installation
 Make sure you have Node and NPM installed.
 You will also need [MangoDB](https://www.mongodb.com/) database to hook up.